History of the Taliban: Early attempts at re-organising

 Only in mid-2002 exiled Taliban leaders in Pakistan began reconnecting with each other.
-Until 2003, even the Pakistani government was rejecting the defeated Taliban.
+Until 2003, even the Pakistani government began rejecting the defeated Taliban.
 Funding and supplies were also low, with the first donations coming in 2002 and early 2003 from some supportive Afghan businessmen and a few Arab donors.
 The tribal elders were also not in support of a new war.
 This led to some Taliban leaders considering joining the political process, with meetings on the issue until 2004, though these did not result in a decision to do so.

 From 2002, Taliban groups inside Afghanistan began operating without the leadership in Pakistan.
 These groups were usually organised in mahazes ('fronts'), with between tens and a few hundred members each.
 In Pakistan, leaders tried to organise their old contacts.
 At first, the response was muted with few remaining in the ranks, mainly active in organisational activities.
 Assassinations and night letters against government collaborators were starting by 2003, however.
 Local groups started coalescing together under senior leaders, with such active leaders in Kandahar, Helmand, and Ghazni.

-In the east, Taliban activity began again through local commanders, groups of foreign Al-Qaeda jihadists, as well as pro-Taliban networks in the Federally Administered Tribal Areas and North-West Frontier Province of Pakistan.
+In the east, Taliban activity began again through local commanders, groups of foreign al-Qaeda jihadists, as well as pro-Taliban networks in the Federally Administered Tribal Areas and North-West Frontier Province of Pakistan.
 Nangarhar Province emerged as the first Taliban centre in the region, with three autonomous groups being formed during 2002–2003.
 However, logistical problems kept activities limited in eastern Afghanistan.
 Most attacks were raids across the border from Pakistan.
 However, in 2004 another centre of activity came into existence in Nuristan Province and Kunar Province, with a guerrilla campaign in the mountains.